Reader, writer, movie enthusiast, cat lover, and oldies music fan.

-The returning actors all slip back into their roles quite comfortably.
-I'm happy that they were able to keep so many of the same actors on throughout the series.
+The returning actors all slip comfortably back into their roles.
+I'm happy they were able to keep so many of the same actors on throughout the series.
 I feel like I could watch them all day.
 I could go on and on about how great the performances are from pretty much everyone, but I think the results speak for themselves.
 It's also nice that a few of the characters, such as Molly and Ginny, have expanded roles compared to last time.

 I just love the scene of Hermione as a cat for some reason.
 In fact, the whole Polyjuice Potion segment is great stuff, with Harry and Ron trying their best to impersonate Crabbe and Goyle, struggling to keep their tempers under control around Malfoy, and how they abruptly take off running the moment their disguises wear off.

 It's interesting how, when we first meet Arthur at the Burrow, we see that he's so interested in Muggles.
 It's the total opposite of Harry's predicament in the first film.
 Harry grew up in the mundane Muggle world and found the wizarding world so amazing.
 By contrast, Arthur grew up in the wizarding world and is used to all of it, and thus he probably takes much of it for granted.